- Detalji os-a: LSU

 is now available.

-This update for openssl fixes various security issues:
+This update for openssl fixes the following issues:

 Security issues fixed: